feast-dev/feast/docs/getting-started/faq.md

 ### Can the same storage engine be used for both the offline and online store?

 Yes.
-For example, the Postgres [connector](https://github.com/nossrannug/feast-postgres) can be used as both an offline and online store.
+For example, the Postgres connector can be used as both an offline and online store (as well as the registry).

 ### Does Feast support S3 as a data source?